 Make sure only the right audience will see it

 It’s important to make such a survey available only to the customers who have already interacted with your service team.
-We’d recommend the following method: publish your survey on a specific page using GetSiteControl targeting settings.
-After each interaction, your service team representatives will be able to send the survey page link over to customers via email, chat, or any other channel you use to offer support.
+We’d recommend the following method: make your survey available only via a link.
+This way your service team representatives will be able to send the link over to customers via email, chat, or any other channel you use to offer support.

 How to create a customer service feedback survey for your site

 - Click +Create widget and choose Conduct a survey from the dropdown list.